Despite a broadly solid market, dividend payers lagged in 2021, but things are looking up. Here are 4 conservative dividend stocks for 2022.

 Conservative Dividend Stock #2: U.S. Bancorp (USB)

 USB should be another big beneficiary of the post-pandemic market.
-Banks have taken it on the chin this year as lockdowns hurt business.
-But banks, and particularly U.S. Bancorp, should have a much better time of it in 2021.
+Banks took it on the chin in 2020 as lockdowns hurt business.
+But bank performed well in 2021 and should do well in 2022 as interest spreads improve.

 While it offers many services, revenues are generated primarily from net interest income (NII), which is the rate spread between the cost of money and the loan interest charged to customers.
 Spreads should significantly improve in a more complete recovery as demand for loans drives up longer-term interest rates.